ElishaAz/halium9-recovery-external-storage/README.md

 8. Boot to any working system on your mobile device with the external storage plugged in.
 9. Open `/dev` in a terminal (e.g. `adb shell`) and note your external storage partitions' names (e.g `/dev/sda1 & /dev/sda2` for usb-otg and `/dev/mmcblk1p1 & /dev/mmcblk1p2` for microsd).

-## Create Halium Image
+## Create Halium image
-- Download source and dependancies (this will also start building the default image).
+1. Download source and dependancies (this will also start building the default image).
 ```
 sudo apt install android-tools-mkbootimg bc bison build-essential ca-certificates cpio curl flex git kmod libssl-dev libtinfo5 python2 unzip wget xz-utils git
 git clone https://gitlab.com/ubports/porting/community-ports/android9/xiaomi-redmi-note-8t/xiaomi-ginkgo-willow